Banner

 Included

-• Staff: English-speaking guides, professional cooks, horsemen, and porters.
+English-speaking guides, professional cooks, horsemen, and porters.

 Not Included

-• Pre & Post Trek: Hotel accommodations in Cusco before and after your expedition.
+• Pre & Post Trek Hotel

 The 70 km Human-Powered Expedition connects the raw Salkantay wilderness with the 15th-century stone heritage of the Inca Trail.
 With a private chef and WFR-certified team managing the high-altitude pace, you focus on the twin summits instead of the crowds.